eafarris/euikit/README.md

 EUIKit includes some powerful form building components.
 In addition to the standard field types, it includes a "lookup" component that can magically hydrate a select field from another Laravel model.
 There is a "textlist" component that presents a way for users to add arbitrary text entries to a list, which is treated as a Laravel Collection on the back end.

-The table componets in EUIKit are ready to do Livewire on-the-fly filtering and sorting.
+The table components in EUIKit are ready to do Livewire on-the-fly filtering and sorting.

 There are interactive alert, messages, and rollup components to keep users informed while also keeping your app uncluttered and attractive.